Much Apu About Nothing: Cultural references

 The episode's title is based on William Shakespeare's play Much Ado About Nothing.
-The original title for the episode was going to be "The Anti-Immigrant Song", in reference to Led Zeppelin's song "Immigrant Song".
+The original title for the episode was going to be "The Anti-Immigrant Song", in reference to Led Zeppelin's "Immigrant Song".
 A sign held by a protester outside the Kwik-E-Mart says "The only good foreigner is Rod Stewart!", a reference to the British singer.
 Brad Bird, an American director who has worked as executive consultant and director on The Simpsons, can briefly be seen in the crowd that complains to Mayor Quimby.

-When Chief Wiggum attempts to tranquilise the bear terrorising the neighbourhood he remarks, "Sweet dreams smokey."
-This is a reference to an advertising campaign by the U.S. Forest Service to raise awareness of inadvertent human caused forest fires.

-Homer's claim that a $5 bear tax is the "biggest tax increase in history" parodies a Republican slogan against Bill Clinton's 1993 budget, which included several tax increases.
-The "biggest tax increase in history" line was used to attack Clinton in the 1996 Presidential election.
+Chief Wiggum references Emma Lazarus's poem "The New Colossus": "First we’ll be rounding up your tired, then your poor, then your huddled masses yearning to breathe free…”

 Reception

 In its original broadcast, "Much Apu About Nothing" finished 49th in the ratings for the week of April 29 to May 5, 1996, with a Nielsen rating of 8.2.
 The episode was the fourth-highest-rated show on the Fox network that week, following The X-Files, Beverly Hills, 90210, and Melrose Place.

 Since airing, the episode has received mostly positive reviews from television critics.
 DVD Movie Guide's Colin Jacobson commented positively on the episode, and said that "if any show's taken a more unusual path to a story about xenophobia, I've not seen it."
 He praised the bear scenes, which he thought was the episode's most "amusing" part.
 The review continued, "The parts with the immigrants are also good, especially since they make their point deftly.
 Add to that the hilarious sound of 'American Apu' and this is a strong program."

-Jennifer Malkowski of DVD Verdict considered the best part of the episode to be when Homer tries to teach Apu American history, noting Homer's "relevant and complex" diagram of a stovepipe hat.
-Malkowski concluded her review by giving the episode a grade of B+.
+Jennifer Malkowski gave the episode a grade of B+.
+The episode received a negative review from Dave Foster of DVD Times.
+He considered "Much Apu About Nothing" to be one of the season's most "tiring" episodes, and that Apu is not a strong enough character to carry an episode.
+Foster commented that the episode deals with a political issue which is too complex to cover in twenty minutes, leading to a rushed ending.